estebanmorenoit/90DaysOfDevOps/2023/day65 - done/solution.md

     ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1689765525291/f77f177c-bd96-4291-afa2-32287388e738.jpeg align="center")

 Congratulations!
 You have successfully created a security group, provisioned an EC2 instance, and hosted a website using Terraform.
-Stay tuned for Day 66 of the #90daysofdevops challenge, where we'll work on a Terraform Hands-on Project.
+Stay tuned for Day 66 of the #90daysofdevops challenge, where we'll work on a new Terraform Hands-on Project.